PastorGL/OneRing/COMPOSE.md

 ### One Ring Composer

-There is an utility in the CLI to merge (or Compose) two or more One Ring Process Templates into one larger Template.
+There is a utility in the CLI's JAR to merge (or Compose) two or more One Ring Process Templates into one larger Template.

-This action is final and should be performed only when the pipeline of all participating Processes is fully established, as it mangles most of named entities from the composed `tasks.ini`s and emits a much less readable config.
+This action is final and should be performed only when the pipeline of all participating Processes is fully established, as it mangles most of named entities from the composed `tasks.ini`s and emits a much less human-readable config.

 Name mangling is necessary because `tasks.ini` from different Processes may contain Operations and DataStreams with same names, and we want to avoid reference clashes.
-DataStreams may persist they names and carry over the resulting config, though.
+DataStreams may persist their names and carry over the resulting config, though.

 Command line invocation of Composer is as follows (also available via [REST](REST.md)):
 ```bash